Back To Blogs

 The sales agreement outlines the purchase terms, including the price, deposit, and closing date.

-A deposit (usually 5-10% of the purchase price) is required to secure the property.
+You must pay a deposit (usually 5-10% of the price) to reserve the property.

 Closing Process

-Pay the remaining balance and any additional fees (property taxes, notary fees, etc.).
+Pay the balance due and other fees (property taxes, notary fees, etc.).

-The notary public finalizes the deed (Escritura Pública), and the property is officially transferred to the trust or corporation.
+The notary public signs the deed (Escritura Pública), and the property is transferred to the corporation or trust.

 Registration

-The new ownership is registered with the Public Registry of Property.
+The new ownership is registered in the Public Registry of Property.

 Once registered, you will receive the official deed.